Harold Rowe (cricketer): Cricket administrative career

 Rowe went on to become chairman of the Western Australian Cricket Association executive from 1931 to 1946, apart from one year when he was president.
 He also served as a state selector.
 As Western Australia's delegate to the Australian Board of Control for International Cricket he was instrumental, through his persuasive and persistent lobbying, in achieving the state's entry into the Sheffield Shield in 1947.

-He managed the Australian cricket team that toured South Africa in 1935-36.
+Rowe managed the Australian cricket team that toured South Africa in 1935-36.
 The team went through the tour undefeated.
-One of the team, Jack Fingleton, said there was "no better or more popular manager", and praised Rowe's efforts during the tour, Australia's first full-length tour of South Africa.
+One of the team members, Jack Fingleton, said there was "no better or more popular manager", and praised Rowe's efforts during the tour, Australia's first full-length tour of South Africa.
 The captain, Vic Richardson, said of Rowe after the tour, "A more happy choice could not have been made."

-Rowe was awarded the King's Jubilee Medal in 1935 for services to sport.
+Rowe was awarded the King George V Silver Jubilee Medal in 1935 for services to sport.
 In 2007 he was posthumously inducted into the Western Australian Cricket Association's "Gallery of Greats".

 His son Jack was also a prominent cricketer in Perth, and later a state selector and schools coach.
 Father and son played together for Claremont-Cottesloe in 1929.